Barsegh-A/belote-decouverte/src/readme.txt

 resulting state.
 - BeloteTerminalTest extends TerminalTest and implements the notion of a terminal state in Belote.
 A BeloteState is terminal, if both players have played all their cards.
 The utility of a terminal state is implemented as described in paper with two versions - the score and win/lose.
+Furthermore, the logic of forward pruning is implemented as well.
+Details can be found in comments.
 - Deck class is used to generate cards given the number of suits(1-4).
 The shuffle method is used to shuffle the deck.
 Note that we set trumps cards at the moment they are created based on the fixed trump.
 - BelotePrinting extends the abstract Printing class.